NLnetLabs/draft-carpay-dns-ede-additions/draft-carpay-extra-ede-codes-dnssec-bogus-00.md

       org: NLnet Labs
     target: https://github.com/NLnetLabs/unbound/pull/604/

+--- abstract

+While implementing Extended DNS Errors in our DNSSEC validating resolver software Unbound, we encountered these specific situations regarding the DNSSEC bogus status where no Extended DNS Error were yet defined.
+This draft serves as a reference for the request of Extended DNS Error Codes in the IANA registry.

 --- middle

 # Introduction

-While implementing Extended DNS Errors (RFC8914) in our DNSSEC validating resolver software Unbound , we encountered this specific situations regarding the DNSSEC bogus status where no Extended DNS Error were yet defined.
+While implementing Extended DNS Errors {{!RFC8914}} in our DNSSEC validating resolver software Unbound {{UnboundPR}}, we encountered these specific situations regarding the DNSSEC bogus status where no Extended DNS Error were yet defined.
+This draft serves as a reference for the request of Extended DNS Error Codes in the IANA registry.

-## Extended DNS Error Code 26 - Signature Wrong Size
+## Extended DNS Error Code TBD - Signature Wrong Size

 The resolver attempted to perform DNSSEC validation, but the signature is either smaller or larger than expected for the specified algorithm.

-## Extended DNS Error Code 27 - Malformed Signer Name
+## Extended DNS Error Code TBD - Malformed Signer Name

 The resolver attempted to perform DNSSEC validation, but the Signer's Name Field in the signature contains a malformed signer (d)name.

-## Extended DNS Error Code 28 - Signer Name Out of zone
+## Extended DNS Error Code TBD - Signer Name Out of zone

 The resolver attempted to perform DNSSEC validation, but the Signer's Name Field in the signature does not contain the zone name of the covered RRset.

-## Extended DNS Error Code 29 - Signature Label Count Wrong
+## Extended DNS Error Code TBD - Signature Label Count Wrong

 The resolver attempted to perform DNSSEC validation, but the number of labels in the Signature Labels Field is incorrect.

-## Extended DNS Error Code 30 - DNSSEC Insufficient NSEC Proof
+## Extended DNS Error Code TBD - DNSSEC Insufficient NSEC Proof

 The resolver attempted to perform DNSSEC validation, but the signed response does not have valid NSEC proof.

-## Extended DNS Error Code 31 - DNSSEC Unknown Protocol
+## Extended DNS Error Code TBD - DNSSEC Unknown Protocol

 The resolver attempted to perform DNSSEC validation, but found a value not equal to 3 in the DNSKEY protocol number field as specified by RFC4034#section-2.1.2.

+#  Security Considerations
+ As this draft only seeks to add code points to the EDE registry, the security considerations are the same as in {{!RFC891}}.

 # IANA Considerations